Delta flies into China trouble over Tibet and Taiwan

 They have been governed separately since, though a shared cultural and linguistic heritage mostly endures -- with Mandarin spoken as the official language in both places.

-Tibet is a western region of China where the central government in Beijing has faced repeated bouts of unrest from ethnic Tibetans unhappy over its rule.
-China sent troops into Tibet in 1950 to enforce its claim on the region and has controlled it since 1951.
+Communist China sent troops into Tibet in 1950 to enforce its claim on the region, and has controlled it since 1951 -- though the central government in Beijing has faced repeated bouts of unrest from ethnic Tibetans unhappy over its rule.

 -- Nanlin Fang and Steven Jiang contributed to this report.